shiva396/plant-disease-pretrained-tflite-models/README.md

 # TensorFlow Lite ML Model Repository

-Welcome to the TensorFlow Lite ML Model Repository, where you can find optimized machine learning models for various fruits and vegetables.
-Our collection includes models for Apple, Cotton, Guava, Mango, Tomato, and Potato.
+Welcome to the TensorFlow Lite ML Model Repository, where you can find optimized machine learning models for various fruits and vegetable plant leaf disease models.

 ## Apple Model